 Is sexual assault a mandatory report to law enforcement?

-There is often confusion about whether medical providers have to report sexual assault to law enforcement when a survivor seeks medical care.
-This confusion can lead to survivors deciding not to seek medical care.
-Understanding these requirements will enable you to provide accurate information to your clients so they can make an informed decision related to their healthcare needs.
+There is often confusion about whether certain professionals have to report sexual assault to law enforcement.
+Understanding these requirements will enable you to provide accurate information to survivors so they can make informed decisions related to their healthcare and other needs.

-If a survivor does not choose to have evidence collected, then sexual assault is not a mandatory report unless the Medical Licensee believes there is serious bodily injury.
+If a survivor does not choose to have evidence collected, then sexual assault is not a mandatory report unless the Medical Licensee believes there is serious bodily injury (C.R.S. § 12-36-135).

-Under Colorado law (C.R.S. §12-36-135 (1)), any injury occurring due to a suspected criminal act must be reported to the law enforcement agency in the treating facility’s jurisdiction.
-However, with sexual assault, medical providers should make a report based on the survivor’s choice (law enforcement report, medical report, or anonymous report).
-Colorado law (C.R.S. §18-3-407.5) allows for survivors of sexual assault to have evidence collected at no cost without reporting to law enforcement.
+However, with sexual assault, medical providers must make a report based on the survivor’s choice (law enforcement report, medical report, or anonymous report).
+Colorado law allows for survivors of sexual assault to have evidence collected at no cost without reporting to law enforcement (C.R.S. §18-3-407.5).
 These options apply to patients who are 18-69 years old and are not living with a documented intellectual or developmental disability.